 The BSS Photo Competition is now open for entrants.
-All the entries will be displayed at the 2016 Conference in Liverpool where the winners will be chosen by the delegates.
+All the entries will be displayed at the 2018 Conference in Norwich where the winners will be chosen by the delegates.

 Previous entries and winners can be seen here.
 Good luck!

-The regular one-day BSS meeting will be held as usual wat Sutton Hall, Stockcross, Newbury RG20 8LN on Saturday 26th.
+Once again the regular one-day BSS meeting will be held at Sutton Hall, Stockcross, Newbury RG20 8LN on Saturday 23rd.
 September from 10:00 until 4:00.
 There will be exhibits of dials and related material, talks and a bookstall.

 Thanks as ever to David Pawley for organising the event.
 There is no need to book, just turn up on the day.
 Guests are welcome, as are long-standing members and first-time visitors.
 Do come along to this highly popular event, and have a most enjoyable and relaxing day out.